DREAMERS OF THE DAY

 WHAT IS IT?

-A full-length memoir/travelogue about the cartoonist's research trip to Oxford University to learn more about TE Lawrence, and how it changed her life.
+A full-length memoir/travelogue about the cartoonist's research trip to Oxford University to learn more about TE Lawrence, and how it changed his life.

 It's Julie & Julia meets Lawrence of Arabia.